 June 11, 2020

-If it is severe enough, hypoxia in tributaries can lead to major “dead zones” at the terminus of a river or estuarine systems that are vital to supporting local wildlife, regional economies, and trade.
-There are news stories every year that track the development and impacts of dead zones, most recently in Great Lakes and Gulf of Mexico.
+If it is severe enough, hypoxia in tributaries can lead to major “dead zones” at the terminus of a river or estuarine system that are vital to supporting local wildlife, regional economies, and trade.
+There are news stories every year that track the development and impacts of dead zones, most recently in Great Lakes and the Gulf of Mexico.

 What is CLEAR30?

 This is also the first year of a new pilot program called CLEAR30.
 CLEAR30 will provide eligible farmers and landowners in the Great Lakes and Chesapeake Bay watersheds with a 30-year contract to continue conservation practices that keep our waterways clean and healthy.
 CLEAR30 is focused on building on the successes of CLEAR and other important water quality improvement programs within the Conservation Reserve Program.

 You may be eligible for CLEAR30 if you have an expiring CLEAR contract, continuous Conservation Reserve Program (CRP) Cropland water-quality contract, or certain CRP buffer contracts.
 The payment will be equal to current Continuous Conservation Reserve Program payments, plus an adjustment for inflation (27.5 percent), given the length of these new contracts.

 If you are interested in signing up for CLEAR, reach out to your local FSA office.